Glossary

 Schema vs. Schemaless Databases

 There are several benefits of a schemaless database over a schema-based database.
 First, there is greater flexibility over data types.
 You can also make data type changes without taking the database offline or updating connected systems.
-Schemaless databases are also more scalable from an infrastructure perspective and can store very large datasets.
+Schemaless databases are also more scalable from an infrastructure perspective and can store very large datasets, similar to how a data warehouse handles large volumes of structured data.
 The disadvantage of schemaless databases is that there is no common language or structure to query the database, making it challenging for non-developers.
+Regardless of the database type, robust data integration is essential for connecting database systems to downstream analytics and activation platforms.

 CDP.com Staff